ProactiveProgrammers/mode-calculation-starter/writing/reflection.md

 # Mode Calculation

+TODO: Please delete all of the TODO markers and writing prompts from this document so as to ensure that your final reflection is polished, free of writing and Markdown mistakes, and ready for publication on your professional web site.

 ## Add Your Name Here

 TODO: Please delete all of the TODO markers and the writing prompts before submitting your project!